sirixdb/sirixdb.github.io/concepts.md

 RevisionRootPage
 : The `RevisionRootPage` is the main entry point to a revision.
 It stores the author-ID, an optional commit-message and a timestamp in the form of the unix epoch (milliseconds since 1970).
 Furthermore it stores a reference to a `PathPage`, a `CASPage` (if it exists), a `NamePage` and an `IndirectPage`.
 The indirect page is the entry point to the data stored in the leaf `RecordPage`s.
 The right subtree of the `RevisionRootPage` started by the `IndirectPage` actually is the main entry point to our data stored in the leaf nodes, the `RecordPage`s once again.
+To support fast access to a RevisionRootPage we store a second file with just the offsets to specific revisions in a revisions-file, which is read into main-memory on startup.

 PathPage
 : The `PathPage` has references to `IndirectPage`s, whereas each of the indirect pages is the root entry point to a user defined path index.
 A unique index ID is also the reference offset in the path page to retrieve the according path index / IndirectPage subtree root.
 References to indirect pages are added, once path indexes are created.
 In the leaf pages (the `RecordPage`s), which are referenced by the indirect pages, an AVL-tree is stored for each individual index.
 The index contains path nodes as keys as well as an array of record-identifiers in the values.
 Furthermore a path page contains a reference to a `PathSummary` page.